Landmark Decisions in the Law of Torts

-This article titled 'Landmark Decisions in Law of Torts' is written by Tanishka Goswami and outlines the Landmark Decisions in the Law of Torts.
+This article titled 'Landmark Decisions in Law of Torts' outlines the Landmark Decisions in the Law of Torts.

 The facts of the case were such that the state of Gujarat constructed a 'bundh' to reclaim land involving a risk of change in the course of the water.
 This change in the water flow would inevitably lead to damage to nearby property.

-The claimant had to then approach the court of law.
+The claimant had to approach the court of law then.
 The trial court dismissed the claims on the ground that the damages were a result of an 'Act of God'.
 The High Court was approached, which decided that since the suit was barred by limitation, the respondents won't be liable.
 When the case finally reached the apex court, it was decided in favour of the appellant.

 Regarding the limitation period, the court held that under Article 36 of the Limitation Act, the period could be ascertained either from the date when the tort took place or from when the claim was filed and subsequently rejected.
 Hence, the appeal succeeded, with the court awarding Rs.
 1,58,735 along with three interest brackets of 6%, 9% and 12% up to January 1993.